 Today, it’s common practice to begin this process before the new hire’s first day so as to transition the employee smoothly into their new role.
 Once the new hire joins the company officially, they will begin learning about company systems and culture, procedures and expectations, and gain any necessary training for their new role.

 |Automation tip #6: Once the hiring process is complete, alert other departments involved with the onboarding process – such as IT, finance, legal employee education – to prepare for the new hire’s first day.|

-Futureproof your business processes with BPA software
+Futureproof your business processes with HR automation software

 Hiring new employees is challenging, and managing all of the moving pieces within the hiring process can be tough, especially if you lack a way to track and manage all of the steps clearly.

 By mapping out the flow of your ideal hiring process, it’s possible to see the “big picture” and identify opportunities to better the candidate experience and potential risks – like errors or wasted time spent manually inputting data.
-That’s where finding the right BPA software for your business comes in.
+That’s where finding the right HR automation software for your business comes in.